christofferaakre/split_manga_pages/readme.md

 ## Installation
-To install, you can download the newest executable version from the [Releases](https://github.com/christofferaakre/split_manga_pages/releases) section (recommended for non-tech savvy people).
+To install, you can download the newest executable version for your operating system from the [Releases](https://github.com/christofferaakre/split_manga_pages/releases) section (recommended for non-tech savvy people).
 Alterantively, you can build it from source yourself, following the [Build Instructions](#Build-instructions) section below.
-Or, you can follow the instructions just below to run the Python script.
+Or, you can follow the instructions just below to download and run the Python script (cross-platform).
 The advantage of doing this is that the executable takes can take 1-2 seconds to start up while the Python script starts instantly, and you can also easily modify
     the script yourself without having to rebuild if you know some